Imagine opening a new app, eager to explore its features, only to be bombarded with confusing menus and endless options.

 After you create an interactive walkthrough for your SaaS, you can go to Settings and choose:

-- Goal: Which action users should perform so you can measure the effectiveness of your walkthrough?
+• Goal: Which action should users perform so that you can measure the effectiveness of your walkthrough?

 5. Analyze the impact of your interactive walkthrough